 How?
 Simply install the Facebook Feed Pro plugin so you can do this automatically, even without technical knowledge.

 Here’s an example of a Facebook reviews feed we made with the plugin’s help:

 Find out how you can easily do this for your own business.
 Check out the step-by-step tutorial here to embed your Facebook reviews on your website.

-The best part?
-The Facebook reviews are from your actual users: real people with names, pictures and Facebook profiles that chose to publicly associate with your brand.
+The Facebook reviews are from your actual users: real people with names, pictures, and Facebook profiles that choose to associate with your brand.

 2. Video Testimonials

 You can use video testimonials to cast a vote of confidence in your product’s value.
 This way, video testimonials help you skyrocket your sales as well.

 Its effect is similar with customer quote testimonials — both talk about the successes your customers had after using your solution.